-Dr. Costanza is also currently a Senior Fellow at the National Council on Science and the Environment, Washington, DC, a Senior Research Fellow at the Stockholm Resilience Center, Stockholm, Sweden, an Affiliate Fellow at the Gund Institute at the University of Vermont„ and a deTao Master of Ecological Economics at the deTao Masters Academy in Shanghai, China, an Overseas Expert, Chinese Academy of Sciences (CAS), a Founding Co-chair of the Ecosystem Services Partnership (es-partnership.org), and an Ambassador of the Wellbeing Economy Alliance
+Dr. Costanza is also currently, a Senior Research Fellow at the Stockholm Resilience Center, Stockholm, Sweden, an Affiliate Fellow at the Gund Institute at the University of Vermont, a deTao Master of Ecological Economics at the deTao Masters Academy in Shanghai, China, an Overseas Expert, Chinese Academy of Sciences (CAS), a Founding Co-chair of the Ecosystem Services Partnership (es-partnership.org), and an Ambassador of the Wellbeing Economy Alliance

 Dr. Costanza received BA and MA degrees in Architecture and a Ph.D. in Environmental Engineering Sciences (Systems Ecology with Economics minor) all from the University of Florida.